Ircama/osm-carto-tutorials/pages/_includes/firewall-postgis-inst.md

 ## Configure the firewall

-If you are preparing a remote virtual machine, configure the firewall to allow remote access to the local port 6789.
+If you are preparing a remote virtual machine, configure the firewall to allow remote access to the local port {{ include.program }}.

 If you run a cloud based VM, also the VM itself shall be set to open this port.